 Where to start?¶

-This document presents a description of the methods used in 3Di and tutorials how it is used.
+This document presents some tutorials and a description of the methods used in 3Di.
 This document will help the novice as well as the experienced 3Di-user.
 For the novice it contains background information and key points for creating a first model, while for the experienced user it will serve as a reference work.
 The manual contains the following sections:

-- Starting from The grid the concepts behind the 3Di engine are explained in detail.
-Read these sections to learn how 3Di calculations work.
+- In the sections under Physics, the concepts behind the 3Di engine are explained in detail.
+Read these sections to get to know the processes and the computations of 3Di.